reedsy/challenges/data-engineering.md

 ## Part B

-The marketing Team at Bookly introduced A/B Testing on their blog - each blog post will show a given registration popup from a set of pre-configured popups.
+The marketing Team at Bookly introduced A/B Testing on their blog - each blog post displays a registration popup picked up from a collection of pre-configured popups.
+Popups can differ in certain properties such as title, description and picture.
-The raw dataset in [dataset.tsv](data/dataset.tsv) offers a table with various content properties and the conversion rates for each combination of blog post and registration popup.
+The raw dataset in [dataset.tsv](data/dataset.tsv) offers a table with each combination of blog post and registration popup, their corresponding properties and statistics like the total number of page views and registrations. *Bookly's main goal is to convert page views into registrations*.

+- each A/B experiment has a start date;
+- rows with empty _popup_version_ values are not running A/B experiments;
+- some rows can have duplicates;

 ### Question 4

-What is the major contributor to user registrations?
-In other words, what is the most relevant factor that contributes the most to convert user views into user registrations?
+a) For each A/B experiment, find the most performant popup version (A or B) and show the corresponding converstion rate.
+b) Explore the dataset.
+What other insights can be extracted?

 _Describe in detail all the steps you take to perform the analysis, provide code snippets, relevant data transformations and results._

-### Question 5
+### Question 5 (optional)

-Explore the dataset.
-What other insights can be extracted?
+Is it possible to find out what is the property(s) that contributes the most to conversion?
+Describe how you would approach this problem.

 _Describe in detail all the steps you take to perform the analysis, provide code snippets, relevant data transformations and results._